sanderlin2013/Predicting-COVID-19-in-Philly/README.md

 The target variable was downloaded from [COVID-19 Data for Pennsylvania](https://www.health.pa.gov/topics/disease/coronavirus/pages/Cases.aspx).
 This data spanned from March 1st, 2020 until March 14, 2023.

-Both of these datasets must be downloaded and placed in the `/data` folder (see `.gitignore`) in order to reproduce this notebook.
+Both of these datasets must be downloaded and accessible in order to reproduce this notebook.
 Additionally, the environment requirements can be found in the `requirement.txt` file.

 For instructions on how to create an environment using a `requirement.txt` file using `pip` see [here](https://www.geeksforgeeks.org/how-to-install-python-packages-with-requirements-txt/).